MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/decisions-approvals.md

 ## Example: Expense report approvals

 The Expense report process requires approvals.
 All Salespeople must have the expense report approved by Nick, their manager.
 When the employee submits the report, an alert needs to be sent to Nick to review and approve the expense report.

-We know that Nick is a busy manager – so we should consider an escalation if expense reports wait for his approval longer than 5 days.
+We know that Nick is a busy manager – so we should consider an escalation if expense reports wait for his approval longer than five days.
 We can consider several escalation methods

--   We can send another alert to Nick – perhaps rather than e-mail, we consider sending a text message
+-   We can send another alert to Nick – perhaps rather than email, we consider sending a text message

 -   If Nick still hasn’t responded, then perhaps we send them to Nick’s manager